ykzhang112233/highz-catalogue/README.md

   1. The run_scripts.log stores the logs that generagted during the , just check it after the run to see if there are erros.
 If no errors for the processing then you should get the fllowing outputs.
   2. The final catalogue `final_matched_highz_catalogue` in `.csv` format, in the basic directory.
 And the `.fits` catalogue in the `/scripts` directory.
   3. Catalogues that can be used to check results:
-    - The `sdss_z_over3.csv` in base dir that showing all optical quasars with redshift > 3
+    - The `sdss_z_over3.csv` in base dir that showing all optical quasars with redshift > 3.
     - The `matched_o1r1234_total_highz.fits` in the `/scripts` directory which keeps most columns during the matching for you to check.
-    - If you want to further check the process, you can comment out line 24 (the `rm *` line) in the `run_scripts` then you can find every temp files during the matching.s
+    - If you want to further check the process, you can comment out line 24 (the `rm *` line) in the `run_scripts` then you can find every temp files during the matching.

 Please contact the author if you have any questions.